opentox/opentox.github.com/_posts/2012-05-02-calculating-physico-chemical-descriptors-with-opentox-algorithm.md

 That's it!
 The resulting feature dataset contains extensive [OWL feature metadata](http://opentox.org/data/documents/development/RDF%20files):

-* OT.hasSource: The dataset passed as _dataset_uri_ argument
+* `OT.hasSource`: The dataset passed as *dataset_uri* argument

-* DC.creator: The webservice used to calculate the feature
+* `DC.creator`: The webservice used to calculate the feature

-* DC.description: Free text with a human readable description, library, and category of the feature
+* `DC.description`: Free text with a human readable description, library, and category of the feature

 # Notes

 * As with any dataset, resulting feature datasets may also be requested in CSV or YAML formats by specifying appropriate accept-Headers.